-If the test is positive, it means your kidneys can no longer filter the blood as well as they should.
-It also shows you have blood vessel disease that could lead to heart problems.
-Your doctor will probably suggest medications or lifestyle changes to help prevent these conditions:
+If the test is positive, your kidneys are leaking protein into your urine.
+This is a sign that your kidneys are not working as well as they should -- even if you feel fine and have no symptoms.
+Your doctor will suggest medications or lifestyle changes to help control these conditions:

 - High blood sugar.
 Studies show tight control of your blood sugar can lower kidney damage, so your doctor may put you on more aggressive treatments.

 - Blood pressure.
 Lowering blood pressure reduces your risk of diabetes-related kidney damage.
 Get it checked each time you have an office visit.
 The recommended reading for most people with diabetes is less than 130/80.

 - Cholesterol.
 Since increases in microalbuminuria over time has been linked to heart disease risk, your doctor will work with you to keep your cholesterol and other fats in a healthy range.

 - Other factors that can increase the risk of kidney disease are being overweight or obese and smoking.

 If you have type 1 diabetes, your doctor could ask you to check the urine for ketones.
 Your body makes them when it doesn’t have enough insulin and turns to fat stores to create energy for your cells.
 Ketones are toxic in large amounts.
 Too many of them can cause a life-threatening emergency condition called ketoacidosis.